The Hard Way (1991 film): Plot

 Cynical NYPD Lieutenant John Moss pursues a serial killer known as the "Party Crasher" through a local nightclub, but fails to prevent the murder of a local drug dealer.
 During an interview with the press, Moss vents his frustration at the camera during a live broadcast.
 In Los Angeles, entitled Hollywood movie star Nick Lang sees the interview and is impressed by Moss's aggression.
 A former child star and pop action hero, Nick desperately wants a serious role in an upcoming cop drama, Blood on the Asphalt, and he believes studying Moss up close will let him convey authenticity in his audition.

 Nick uses his connections to become Moss's ride-along partner posing as an experienced detective.
 Moss's supervisors pull him off the Party Crasher case to watch over Nick in low-risk assignments, but he is furious at the diversion over leaving an important investigation.
 Nick annoys Moss with his naivete, and Moss gives him several angry lectures about the realities of police work, particularly living with terror and the consequences of mistakes.
 In spite of this, Nick notices that Moss is having difficulty dating Susan, a divorced single mother, and offers him advice.
 While initially dismissive, Nick surprises Moss during a date with Susan and her daughter, both impressing Susan and offering lots of praise for Moss.

 Over the next several days, Moss tries to ditch Nick to pursue the Party Crasher, while Nick pushes the limits of acting like a cop.
 Moss reluctantly brings Nick along during a nighttime pursuit of a suspect through an abandoned building.
 Fearing for Nick's safety, he offers him a real firearm for self-defense.
 Believing that Moss is in danger, Nick enters the building and accidentally shoots a bystander.
 Terrified, Lang accepts Moss's offer to cover up the incident and leave town.
 Overwhelmed with remorse, Nick attempts to turn himself in only to discover that the entire incident was a ruse; the bystander was an undercover cop and Moss arranged the events so that Nick would understand that panic, self-doubt, guilt and anger are all part of being a "real" cop.
-Enraged, Nick punches Moss and arranges to leave town.
+Enraged, Nick seeks to confront Moss about the deception.